 Do pin and share this DIY concrete table tutorial along with the solar lamps to inspire others to get out there and try.
 DIY is fun!!

-In case you were wondering, here is a collection of links to all the DIY’s we share that helped us get our backyard in shape:
+In addition, here is a collection of links to all the DIY’s we share that helped us get our backyard in shape:

 - Patio Start